infinum/qa-handbook/Automation/Mobile/Appium/Locator naming differences.md

 When locating an element using **AppiumBy.ACCESSIBILITY_ID**, Appium looks for `ContentDescription` value on Android, and both `accessibilityLabel` and `accessibilityIdentifier` on iOS.

 Using `AppiumBy.ACCESSIBILITY_ID` may seem confusing, especially for iOS.
-Just think of it as using a visible text to get an element.
+Just think of it as using visible text to get an element.

 ### Appium Inspector